 - Head of Administration: 1 FTE;

 - Team Leader Strategy and Communication: 1 FTE;

-- Legal Advisers (4 FTEs)40.
+- Legal Advisers (2 FTEs).

-39 The Agency's legal advisers are considered partly operational and partly under coordination, depending on their role, in line with the Agencies' benchmarking methodology.
-40 As above.
+&lt;sup>43 The Agency's legal advisers are considered partly operational and partly under coordination, depending on their role, in line with the Agencies' benchmarking methodology.

+As above.